mlaurencin/forge-todo-tutorial-experimental/README.md

 A small to-do list desktop application that automatically saves changes as you add to the list.

-Built using Electron and React and [Electron Forge](https://www.electronforge.io/).
+Built using Electron, React, and [Electron Forge](https://www.electronforge.io/).

 ## Requirements